pakistani-women-in-computing/coding-interview-resources/google-interview-preparation.md

 ### Behavioural Interview
 This topic is broad, search about it on youtube and relate it to story of your life.
+For a starter check out this article: https://www.byte-by-byte.com/behavioral-interviews/

 ---------------------------------
 - Document compilation Credits: